jurrien-fakkeldij/chapter-workshop-beth/README.md

 # BETH Stack workshop

 ## Disclaimer
-I got inspiration (read: blatently copied his video, with a bit of my own flavour) from youtuber Ethan Niser at https://www.youtube.com/watch?v=cpzowDDJj24
+I got inspiration (read: blatently copied the content in his video, with a bit of my own flavour) from youtuber Ethan Niser at https://www.youtube.com/watch?v=cpzowDDJj24
 Just wanted to create a follow everything in a md for my team at work to easily copy and paste the code without having to type everything.
 Watch the video, it is all explained there as well I don't want to take credit for this whatsoever.